Crown Princess (2005): Listing incident

 Fourteen passengers and crew members were seriously injured, one suffering breathing difficulties after being hit in the chest by an airborne chair, and another 284 had minor injuries.
 Water from the four on-board pools poured into staircases and lift shafts.
 Most injuries were on the outdoor areas of Decks 15 and 16, where large beach chairs and tables hit and injured passengers.
 The other area that had many injured passengers was the balcony areas in the grand atrium.
 Many there were hit by falling objects and heavy marble tables.

 The matter was referred to the NTSB and United States Coast Guard for investigation.
 After an internal review by Princess Cruises, its president Alan Buckelew publicly stated that "the incident was due to human error and the appropriate personnel changes have been made."

 With approval from the Coast Guard and the Bermuda flag authorities, the vessel returned to service.
 A full refund was given to all passengers on the ill-fated cruise, and a 50% refund to passengers on the following cruise which was set to depart 20 July, but instead departed from Brooklyn on 22 July.
 Since then, Crown Princess has resumed her normal schedule.

 Galveston

 In December 2012, Crown Princess made a transatlantic crossing from Venice to Galveston, Texas, where she stayed to run Caribbean itineraries from December 2012 to April 2013.
 When the ship arrived in Galveston on 22 December 2012, at least 102 passengers had contracted norovirus.
 Crown Princess had previously been plagued by two separate outbreaks of norovirus in January and February 2012.

 Coronavirus pandemic

-During the coronavirus pandemic, the Centers for Disease Control and Prevention (CDC) reported, as early as 22 April 2020, that at least one person who tested positive for SARS-CoV-2 had tested positive within 14 days after disembarking.
+During the pandemic, the Centers for Disease Control and Prevention (CDC) reported, as early as 22 April 2020, that at least one person who tested positive for SARS-CoV-2 had tested positive within 14 days after disembarking.